marmelab/react-admin/docs/Features.md

 We've crafted the API of react-admin's components and hooks to be as **intuitive** as possible.
 The react-admin core team uses react-admin every day, and we're always looking for ways to improve the developer experience.

 React-admin provides the **best-in-class documentation**, demo apps, and support.
 Error messages are clear and actionable.
 Thanks to extensive TypeScript types and JSDoc, it's easy to use react-admin in any IDE.
 The API is stable and **breaking changes are very rare**.
-You can debug your app with the [query](./DataProviders.md#enabling-query-logs) and [form](https://react-hook-form.com/dev-tools) developer tools, and you can [debug your data provider](./DataProviders.md#debugging-your-data-provider) with the [react-admin debugger](./DataProviders.md#debugging-your-data-provider), and inspect the react-admin code right in your browser.
+You can debug your app with the [query](./DataProviders.md#enabling-query-logs) and [form](https://react-hook-form.com/dev-tools) developer tools, and inspect the react-admin code right in your browser.

 That probably explains why more than 3,000 new apps are published every month using react-admin.